GreenMachineReloaded/GMR16-17/README.md

   * Support for Modern Robotics Compass Sensor.
   * Support for Modern Robotics Range Sensor.
   * Revise device names for Pushbot templates to match the names used in Pushbot guide.
-  * Fixed bug so that IrSeekerSensorV3 device is accessible as IrSeekerSensor in hardwareMap.
+  * Fixed bug so that IrSeekerSensorV3 device is accessible as IrSeekerSensor in hwMap.
   * Modified computer vision code to require an individual Vuforia license (per legal requirement from PTC).
   * Minor fixes.
   * Blockly enhancements: